Home » Recipes » Diet » Vegetarian » Creamy One Pot Sundried Tomato White Beans

 Ingredients

-This recipe started out as a bit of a fridge raid, so the ingredients are all common and easy to find in the grocery store (if you don’t already have them in your kitchen!)
+This recipe started as a bit of a fridge raid, so the ingredients are all common and easy to find in the grocery store (if you don’t already have them in your kitchen!)

 Ingredients for creamy parmesan sundried tomato white beans on a white marble background and labelled.